Codecademy/docs/content/swiftui/concepts/viewmodifier/terms/animation/animation.md

 The `.animation()` modifier takes two arguments:

 - An animation type property or method, for example `.easeIn` or `.easeIn(duration: 2)`.
-- A `value` that whenever it changes, triggers the animation, for example a boolean variable called `switchValue`.
+- A `value` that triggers the animation when the `switchValue` variable changes.
+This variable can be an integer or boolean.

 Below is a table describing some of the animation type properties and methods.